The use of logos does not connote endorsement by the Department of Commerce of the organizations’ views, products, or services.

 The Tamilnadu Chamber of Commerce & Industry was incorporated in 1924 in Madurai with just 24 members with the primary objective of serving the cause of Trade and Industry.
 Over the years, it has steadily grown in strength and diversified its services and activities.
 The present membership of the Chamber is more than 6500 with more than 350 smaller chambers and trade associations affiliated to it.
 By far, it is now the largest Chamber in India in membership strength.
 The Chamber’s objective is to make effective and timely representations to the State and Central Governments to address the grievances of Trade and Industry, and to provide necessary infrastructure for establishment of heavy industries in the Southern districts of Tamilnadu.

 Tri-County Black Chamber of Commerce’s goal is to provide our network of member business owners with high level business development services focused on securing large public and/or private contracts; stimulating job creation; and facilitating entry into the global marketplace.

-The Vizagapatam Chamber of Commerce (VCCI) is a non-government, not-for-profit, industry led and industry managed organization, playing a proactive role in India's development process.
-VCCI was incorporated in 1931 with an emphasis to invite national and international companies to invest in Visakhapatnam and make it a vibrant Chamber at domestic and global levels.
-It grew as an association with the increase of industrial and commercial establishments in and around Vizag with the primary aim of facilitating trade and commerce and providing a common platform for all industries in Vizag to come together, exchange ideas and opinions and make their voices heard.
-VCCI members are heading committees such as Customs House Agents Association, Visakhapatnam District Drug Trade Association, Federation of All-India Petroleum Traders and AP Federation of Petroleum Traders.
+The Vizagapatam Chamber of Commerce (VCCI) is a non-government, nonprofit, industry led and industry managed organization that plays a proactive role in India's development process.
+VCCI was incorporated in 1931 with an emphasis to invite national and international companies to invest in Visakhapatnam and make it a vibrant Chamber at a domestic and global level.
+It grew as an association with the increase of industrial and commercial establishments in and around Vizag with the primary aim of facilitating trade and commerce and providing a common platform for all industries in Vizag to come together, exchange ideas, and make their voices heard.